Tee BallUpdated Thursday August 31, 2017 by Brookwood Athletic Association Baseball & Softball.

 If the base runner is past the halfway mark between the bases when time is called, the base runner will be awarded the next base.
 If the base runner is not past the halfway mark, she must return to the base last touched.

-There are no walks in this age division.
+There are no bases on balls in this age division.

 The defensive player pitcher may stand anywhere within or directly behind the sixteen (16) foot pitching circle.
 Directly behind is defined as if there were two parallel lines running from the outside of the pitching circle and continuing toward the outfield.
 The player pitcher can stand anywhere between these two imaginary lines behind the pitching circle but no deeper than the edge of the outfield grass.
 She is the only player allowed in the circle prior to the ball being pitched.